neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 # SPager Notes / PFile

-Each Layer needs to expose the number of rows it has
+Each Layer needs to expose the number of Rows it has
-    => allows Layer to add/remove rows
+    => allows Layer to add/remove Rows
     => markdown could summarise links at the bottom of the page => text/markdown could insert Table of Contents Complex markdown replace link inline [text](url) -> _text_

 # URL Overlay

-Markup can occur in any layer
+Markup can occur in any Layer
 Segment(s) need attribute flag that's preserved across merge Segment needs prefix, suffix strings (ANSI escape sequences) Splitting a Segment duplicates prefix/suffix, preserves attr